AndBible/docs/docs/source/searching.rst

 To narrow the search use a larger number.
 A value of 0.9 is a very near match.
 A value of 0.3 is a very, very broad match. parameter can specify the required similarity.

+.. caution:: Include paths are relative to the file in the document project, not the file in shared content.